-With this project, Denver Public Works will create a new 12-acre recreational greenway with a multi-use trail between Franklin and Steele streets while reducing flood risk to nearby homes and businesses.
+With this project, Department of Transportation and Infrastructure will create a new 12-acre recreational greenway with a multi-use trail between Franklin and Steele streets while reducing flood risk to nearby homes and businesses.

 The historic Montclair basin is the largest in Denver with no natural drainage.
 Instead of floodwater flowing through the historic Montclair creek, which was built over in the early 1900s, water runs through neighborhood streets.
 This project will replace the city's aging infrastructure with green infrastructure that can better control stormwater and improve public safety and water quality.
 In addition to protecting neighborhoods from damaging floodwaters when storms hit, the greenway will provide other neighborhood benefits that will be enjoyed year-round.
 The greenway will stay mostly dry, and convey water only in storm events.

 Construction began in Summer 2018.
-The Greenway will be operational in 2020.
+The Greenway will be completed in Fall of 2020.

 Access to businesses and properties will be maintained during construction.
 Detour routes will be posted to guide motorists and pedestrians around the closures.
 Schedules are weather dependent and may change without notice.